3 massive changes you'll see as the climate careens toward tipping points

 "There's entire societies and economies that are built around reef systems, especially in equatorial and tropical regions," Franklin says.
 "So these societies will be in dire straits."

-Ice sheets are the massive frozen expanses that cover Greenland and Antarctica, and which contain about two-thirds of the freshwater on Earth.
-Climate change is already causing them to melt, and raising sea levels around the world.
+Ice sheets are the massive frozen expanses that cover Greenland and Antarctica and contain about two-thirds of the freshwater on Earth.
+Climate change is already causing them to melt and raising sea levels around the world.

 But if the Earth lingers at, or above, 2 degrees Celsius of warming, as it is on track to, that melting will steadily accelerate.
 Scientists warn that will cause parts of the ice sheets to collapse, sending massive amounts of water into the world's oceans.